Former tobacco executive is making his mark at Ste. Michelle Wine Estates

 And, critically, millennials have “a highly sensitive B.S. meter” when it comes to marketing aimed at them, Mortensen said.
 Trying to get their attention, he added, “opens up a lot of pressure on our marketing.”

-In some respects, dealing with that pressure is a challenge perfected suited to Mortensen.
+In some respects, dealing with that pressure is a challenge perfectly suited to Mortensen.

 Although his background in cigarettes and beer might seem out of step with the image of the winery (to say nothing of the Washington’s strong anti-tobacco politics) there is little question that Mortensen knows how to woo customers in a crowded, competitive, difficult marketplace.